MATERIAL SAFETY DATA SHEET

 PRINCIPAL HEALTH HAZARDS

-Skin contact: contact may cause dry skin, irritate skin or dermatitis
+Skin contact: contact will dry skin, irritate skin , dermatitis

 FIRST AID PROCEDURES

-Skin: wash with soap and water, seek medical attention if irritation persists
+Skin: Avoid direct contact with this chemical, wash with soap and water, seek

-Eyes: Chemical proof goggles or full face respirator if vapours cause eye discomfort.
+Eyes: Chemical proof goggles or full face respirator if vapors cause eye

 Ingestion: Wash thoroughly before consuming food stuffs.